by Collyn Rivers – Updated 2020

-Ultra-light caravans and fifth-wheelers are rare but feasible.
+Ultra-light travel trailers and fifth-wheelers are rare but feasible.
 Here’s how it is done using hi-tech materials.
 One, over 9 metres, was under 2000 kg (4400 lb).

-Glenn’s ultra-light caravan research had no financial motive.
+Glenn’s ultra-light travel trailer research had no financial motive.
 He made them to see what was possible.
 The other nine were sold at close to cost price.
-By doing so, Glenn has shown that ultra-light caravan design is feasible.
+By doing so, Glenn has shown that ultra-light travel trailer design is feasible.

 Glenn’s own ultra-light Navigator is 11.3 metres.
 It weighs 3200 kg (7050 lb) and its carrying capacity is 1200 kg (2650 lb).
 Pic: Glenn Portch